-CBD oil is rapidly growing in popularity, being taken in a wide range of forms such as gummies, edibles and lotions, and being used for a broad range of benefits.
+CBD oil is rapidly growing in popularity, being taken in a wide range of forms such as gummies, edibles and lotions, and being used for a broad range of reasons.

-In this guide, we will break down the scientific evidence versus the hype and help you to make an educated decision for yourself.
+In this guide, we will break down the scientific evidence versus the hype.
 But first – why is inflammation such a huge deal?

 Inflammation is behind a wide range of illnesses, health complaints, and forms of pain.